hllau/html_node/README.rst

 **Example 2 - Simple reusable layout**

-You can use `placeholder` to mark different block sections to replace with.
+You can use `placeholder` to mark different block section to replace with.
 You give the placeholder a name, and provide a method with the same name that returns a unicode string.
-You can inherit the layout just like how do in writing Python.
+You can inherit the layout just like how you normally do in Python.

 Code snippet::